adaybujeda/crm-service-api/README.md

 This might have been a bit too much for this project, but I wanted to show that automating DB changes are an important part of the dev lifecycle.

 The idea is to execute the migrations on every deployment to keep the DB and code in sync.
+The SQL files with the database tables can be found here: [Database table definitions](src/main/resources/migrations)

 ## Credentials Management
 As per requirements, the system should manage Users and provide an authentication mechanism.